paulhibbitts/test-docsify-open-publishing-starter-kit/README.md

 🎨 Visual Customization
 ---

-A Docsify Open Course Starter Kit site can be visually customized using CSS within the `custom.css` file located in the folder `docs/assets/css`.
+A Docsify Open Publishing Starter Kit site can be visually customized using CSS within the `custom.css` file located in the folder `docs/assets/css`.
 Using this file, [Docsify Themeable CSS settings](https://jhildenbiddle.github.io/docsify-themeable/#/customization?id=base) can also be configured, as seen in the examples provided in the default `custom.css` file.

 Example of custom.css file: